-the Supervisory Board had established a fixed annual remuneration of 350,000 euro, in addition to that as member of the Management Board, confirming the additional remuneration associated with the office of General Manager and CEO as the fixed gross annual amount of 1,800,000 euro, and the current contractual terms that characterised the employment relations with the person concerned and the existing insurance and welfare benefits.
+For the Managing Director appointed on 9 May 2013, Enrico Tommaso Cucchiani, the Supervisory Board had established a fixed annual remuneration of 350,000 euro, in addition to that as member of the Management Board, confirming the additional remuneration associated with the office of General Manager and CEO as the fixed gross annual amount of 1,800,000 euro, and the current contractual terms that characterised the employment relations with the person concerned and the existing insurance and welfare benefits.

-Following from his office as Management Board member, the Management Board decided to exercise its option of unilateral termination of his managerial employment contract, which envisaged the title of General Manager, With regard to this decision, the economic terms established at the time of recruitment were applied, particularly those established in the signed "Stability Agreement" which envisaged the payment of 3.6 million euro gross.
+Following Enrico Tommaso Cucchiani's resignation on 29 September 2013 from his office as Management Board member, Managing Director and CEO, the Management Board decided to exercise its option of unilateral termination of his managerial employment contract, which envisaged the title of General Manager, with effect from 1 April 2014.
+With regard to this decision, the economic terms established at the time of recruitment were applied, particularly those established in the signed "Stability Agreement" which envisaged the payment of 3.6 million euro gross.

-At the time of appointment of as the new Managing Director , the Supervisory Board decided to establish the gross annual remuneration payable to him as General Manager and CEO of Intesa Sanpaolo as 1,300,000 euro, on the one hand confirming the additional remuneration components already recognised to as supplementary pension scheme, insurance coverage and accident insurance together with further contractual benefits, and on the other hand the gross annual remuneration associated with the office of Managing Director (350,000 euro) as resolved by the Board
+At the time of appointment of Carlo Messina as the new Managing Director from 29 September 2013, the Supervisory Board decided to establish the gross annual remuneration payable to him as General Manager and CEO of Intesa Sanpaolo as 1,300,000 euro, on the one hand confirming the additional remuneration components already recognised to Carlo Messina as supplementary pension scheme, insurance coverage and accident insurance together with further contractual benefits, and on the other hand the gross annual remuneration associated with the office of Managing Director (350,000 euro) as resolved by the Board on 9 May 2013.